hualuzhou/hualuzhou.github.io/_research/4-bioactives.md

 the potential crystallizations.
 Besides, the nanocarriers are kinetically stable, and thus increase the stability of LBs in solutions.
 The nanoemulsion is one of common food-grade nanocarriers, where the emulsifiers can reduce the interfacial free energy of O/W phases.
 It has been reported that it effectively increases the water-solubility, gastrointestinal stability and adsorption of LBs.
-A structual design approach to optimize these delivery systems, where we can optimize different oil phases, emulsifier types, and strtuctual properties of emulsions, by maximazing their encapsulating and delivery efficiency.
+A structural design approach to optimize these delivery systems, where we can optimize different oil phases, emulsifier types, and structural properties of emulsions, by maximizing their encapsulating and delivery efficiency.

-Additionally, we are also intesting in how the human gastrointestianl environment can bring significant effects on their delivery and absorptions, in particularly the potential effects of pH, salts, digestive enzymes, and the ways to be absorbed within gastrointestinal tract.
+Additionally, we are also interesting in how the human gastrointestinal environment can bring significant effects on their delivery and absorptions, in particularly the potential effects of pH, salts, digestive enzymes, and the ways to be absorbed within gastrointestinal tract.

 **Main findings**